-Access to pro bono (volunteer) service providers that have agreed to volunteer their services to supported applicants.
-Pro bono service providers are independent from the ICANN organization.
-Pro bono services are not endorsed or contracted by ICANN org, though ICANN org may play a facilitative role in making qualified supported applicants aware of the services available, should applicants seek to utilize them.
-ICANN org is working to identify service providers and will provide a list of those vendors that have made themselves available to qualified supported applicants.
+Access to pro bono service providers that have agreed to volunteer their services to supported applicants.
+Pro bono service providers are independent from the ICANN organization; their services are not endorsed or contracted by ICANN org.
+However, ICANN org may play a facilitative role in making qualified supported applicants aware of the services available, should applicants seek to utilize them.
+ICANN org is in the process of identifying service providers and will make a list of those vendors available to qualified supported applicants.

 Resources and information for potential applicants to better understand the New gTLD Program, what it means to operate a gTLD, and how to participate in ICANN’s multistakeholder community.

-[Access to Application Counselors (Pending Board consideration of the community’s supplemental policy recommendation (17.2)]
+[Access to Applicant Counselors to help answer questions about the gTLD application process and provide guidance on where to find available resources (Pending Board consideration of the community’s supplemental policy recommendation (17.2)]

-A [50-85%] reduction in New gTLD Program application and evaluation fees for qualified supported applicants.
+A [75-85%] reduction in New gTLD Program application and evaluation fees for qualified supported applicants.

 A [bid credit or multiplier–TBD pending research results] applied to supported applicants participating in an ICANN Auction of Last Resort as a result of contention with other gTLD applicants.
+The exact kind of auction support will be determined as part of the implementation of SubPro Final Report Topic 35.
+See pp. 173-182: https://gnso.icann.org/sites/default/files/file/field-file-attach/final-report-newgtld-subsequent-procedures-pdp-02feb21-en.pdf.

-[Reduced or waived base Registry Operator fees, should the supported applicant prevail in the gTLD program evaluation and proceed to contracting and delegation.
+Reduced or waived base Registry Operator fees, should the supported applicant prevail in the gTLD program evaluation and proceed to contracting and delegation.
 (Pending Board consideration of the community’s supplemental policy recommendation (17.2))]

 Minimum and Maximum Fee Reductions

 The level of ICANN fee reduction expressed in a percentage of the application and evaluation fees. [[ICANN org’s current interpretation of the SubPro Final Report outputs and the GNSO Guidance Process (GGP) for ASP recommendations The latter still needs Board consideration.]
 Qualified applicants will be notified of the percentage amount of the minimum level of fee reduction they will receive as a part of their support.
 All ASP recipients will receive the same percentage minimum fee reduction.
 See Table 2.
-List of New gTLD Program Application Evaluation Fees & Relevant ASP Fee Reductions for Qualified Applicants.

 In the event that the SARP evaluation for all ASP applicants has been completed and ASP support funds remain available, qualified supported applicants may receive – in addition to the minimum fee reduction already communicated – an additional percentage fee reduction up to [85%].
 Any additional fee reduction percentage will be distributed equally across all qualifying applicants.

+Application Queueing

-In the event that ICANN org’s budget for minimum fee reduction is exhausted during the ASP application submission period, ICANN org may pause accepting new ASP applications and communicate that available funds have been exhausted.
-Complete applications submitted before the pause on new applications will proceed through evaluation and support will be allocated [in the following order/manner–TBD].]
+In the event that ICANN org’s budget for minimum fee reduction is exhausted during the ASP application submission period, ICANN org may pause accepting further ASP applications and will communicate that available funds have been exhausted.
+Complete ASP applications–those assessed by ICANN org as not missing any required information or documentation–that are submitted before the pause on new applications will proceed through evaluation and support will be allocated [in the following order/manner–TBD]].

-Should qualified supported applicants decide they no longer plan to submit an application for a new gTLD, the supported applicant is required to communicate this to ICANN org prior to the gTLD application submission period.
-This may allow additional applications for support to be received and evaluated for eligibility.
+Should qualified supported applicants decide they no longer plan to submit an application for a new gTLD, the supported applicant must communicate this to ICANN org as soon as possible and prior to the gTLD application submission period.
+This may allow additional applications for support to be evaluated for eligibility.
+It may also allow qualified supported applicants that were waitlisted to receive support.

-[Challenge mechanism for ASP TBD]
+[additional information around supplemental recommendation 32.1 Limited Challenge/Appeal Mechanism to be added after Board consideration]

-Terms and Conditions [TBD AGB T&Cs]
+Terms and Conditions [Pending AGB T&Cs]

 Additional Information

-Application comment period process - TBC
+Application comment period process - TBD

 Challenge Process – TBD pending topic

-ASP Program Evaluation and Reporting
+Program Evaluation and Reporting